ephe-meral/novel/README.md

-# novel
-An online novel theme for hugo.
+# novel - An online novel theme for [hugo](https://gohugo.io/).

+Used by me for any kind of online writing project.

+### License

+The WTFPL.
+See the LICENSE file.